Home > Interview > “CONSTANT DRIVE FOR INNOVATION CHALLENGES US AND BRINGS OUT THE BEST IN OUR BUILDINGS”

 WFM: In your stint of 23 years, how has the real estate industry changed?
 Please elaborate.

 Gopal: It has been a wonderful experience through and through.
-Economy is growing.
-Prestige has always pioneered in accepting and experimenting with the new and latest technologies in offering.
+The economy is growing.
+Prestige has always pioneered in accepting and experimenting with the new and latest technologies in the offering.

-Gopal: We at prestige developed the 1st mall of South India by the name of The Forum.
-Since then it is our brand name which has been given to the malls that we have developed.
+Gopal: We at Prestige developed the 1st mall in South India by the name of The Forum.
+Since then it is our brand name that has been given to the malls that we have developed.
 Apart from Bangalore, The Forum – Chennai is already opening up and we are taking it to many other cities.

 WFM:What is the thought and principle that goes behind choosing the right kind of fenestration for your projects – commercial or residential?

-There are also exceptions like the Kingfisher tower.
-This 33 storey building is a design statement, a landmark in Bangalore set to permanently mark its topography.
+There are also exceptions like the Kingfisher Tower.
+This 33-storey building is a design statement, a landmark in Bangalore set to permanently mark its topography.
 It has been specially designed in a way that the most private areas of a unit come inside the core.
 For such a high façade, we needed to make a design statement and we chose glass for the same.
-It is a fancy 3 sided elevation with ultra modern architecture.
+It is a fancy-sided elevation with ultra-modern architecture.
 So we decided to go for the curtain wall instead of a conventional façade of hooded windows and brick.